 - The Crane School of Music makes every effort to ensure that on- and off-campus auditions provide an equal evaluation and opportunity for admission.

 - Harp and percussion auditions are only available on-campus.
-Piano auditions are available on-campus, at the Long Island audition site, or at our New York City location only.
+Piano auditions are available on-campus or at our New York City location only.

 - At on-campus auditions, there are opportunities for students and their parents to meet with faculty, administrators,college admissions personnel and current Crane students; consult the audition day schedule for details.
 At off-campus auditions, representatives of both the Crane School and SUNY Potsdam Admissions Office are typically present to answer questions.
 Crane alumni are also typically present at all auditions.